mikedeboer/mozAsync/README.md

 <a name="log" />
 ### log(function, arguments)

-Logs the result of an async function to the console.
-Only works in node.js or in browsers that support console.log and console.error (such as FF and Chrome).
+Logs the result of an async function to the terminal, using the `dump()` function.
-If multiple arguments are returned from the async function, console.log is called on each argument in order.
+If multiple arguments are returned from the async function, dump is called on each argument in order.
+Each argument is passed to `JSON.stringify()` before being dumped.
+Each result is appended with a newline (\n).

 __Arguments__